This condition includes four heart defects that can lead to oxygen-poor blood going directly to the body.

 When an infant has a hypercyanotic spell, the infant may breathe more easily when the knees are close to the chest (knee-chest position).
 Interestingly, older children with tetralogy of Fallot will naturally do the same thing by squatting down, which helps to push more blood to the lungs and makes them feel better.
-Calming the infant and giving the infant oxygen also help.
+Calming the infant and giving oxygen also help.
 If these measures do not work, morphine, fluids given by vein (intravenously), and drugs such as a beta-blocker (such as propranolol), or phenylephrine may be given to improve blood flow to the lungs.

 Any infant or child experiencing hypercyanotic spells should have heart surgery promptly.
 A doctor may give the infant propranolol to decrease the risk of future spells if surgical correction cannot be done immediately.

 Infants with tetralogy of Fallot need repair with surgery.
 If oxygen levels are low or infants have hypercyanotic spells, surgery is done in early infancy.
 If children have few symptoms, surgery is sometimes delayed until later in infancy.